D4rk3l/interactive-text-games-hacktoberfest/README.md

 `other-adventure-game-v2-2.py`

-Once you've edited or added on to somebody else's code, move on to step 3.
+Once you've edited or added what you want, move on to the next step.

 ### Step 3: Commit your changes and submit a pull request